samuel-book/samuel-1/_sources/introduction/key_findings_all.md

     * 2D patient embedding clusters patients by clear groups - for example four groups (located at each corner of a chart when plotting the patient embeddings 2D vector) are: 1) patients with high clinical suitability for thrombolysis, 2) non-thrombolysed haemorrhagic stroke patients, 3) non-thrombolysed severe stroke, 4) non-thrombolysed mild stroke.

-[Fig. 3](fig_embedding) shows an example of patient clinical embedding as a 2D vector.
+The [figure](fig_embedding) below shows an example of patient clinical embedding as a 2D vector.
 Haemorrhagic stroke patients are in red, and non-haemorrhagic stroke patients in blue.

 :::{figure-md} fig_embedding
 <img src="./../images/embedding.jpg" width="400px">